ngolatka/electronics/usb-nimh-charger/README.md

 * R4 390R
 * D1 1N4001
 * LED (general purpose indicator)
-* Connector / holder for cell
+* Connector / holder for single cell

 Resistors are rated 1/4W.
 Tolerances are not critical.

+## Note
+To charge more than one cell, the circuit must be built several times, once per cell.
+The diode D1 will prevent any undesired current flow between the cells.

+It is not advisable to simply connect several cells in parallel.

 ## Operation
 The component values have been choosen to charge a NiMH cell with 60-90mA.
 During charging,